 Analyze exam titles and templates

-Owing to the number of exams, the majority of the radiologists’ design template to make sure all appropriate documentation noticed properly.
+Owing to the number of exams, the majority of the radiologists’ design templates to make sure all appropriate documentation noticed properly.
 These templates must be reviewed once a year along with CPT up-gradation to assure they are still the latest.
 If the radiology group alters protocol, a technique, or equipment, auditing should be done whenever such kinds of changes were made.

 Concentrate on consistency and accuracy in documentation

 Not only the billing and coding department but also other departments are responsible for correct radiology billing and coding processes.
-It is necessary for radiologists to concentrate on consistency and accuracy in their documentation therefore; it definitely recognizes clinical indications, impressions, and findings.
+It is necessary for radiologists to concentrate on consistency and accuracy in their documentation, therefore; it definitely recognizes clinical indications, impressions, and findings.
 Documentation required to be precise and proper, use language which is able to understand by CPT descriptors

 Requests for advanced beneficiary notices (ABNs) on Medicare patients and supervise medical requirement

 When Medicare does not enclose a service because of the absence of medical requirements an ABN should be offered to a patient.
 Professional component fee and the facility technical document covered by the ABN.
-The professional component ABN is often missed owing to the assistance required from the facility staff and returning of ABN’s transmittal to the billing organization.
-At the patient’s hospital, the radiologist and facility staff should work together in order to make sure the ABN to record the professional component fee.
+The professional component of ABN is often missed owing to the assistance required from the facility staff and returning of ABN’s transmittal to the billing organization.
+At the patient’s hospital, the radiologist and facility staff should work together in order to make sure the ABN records the professional component fee.
 Furthermore, radiologists need to ask their respective billing firms to supervise trends from ordering physicians.

 These physicians should have knowledge about Medicare-covered situations before writing an order for a particular service.
-In addition to this, proper coordination between a radiologist and billing company is necessary in order to get signed ABN copy from the patient.
+In addition to this, proper coordination between a radiologist and billing company is necessary in order to get a signed ABN copy from the patient.
 Initially, this coordination may look bulky, however, after proper coordination of processes, lesser write-offs could be experienced by radiologists.